AIAML/Python-Tkinter/README.md

 # Python-Tkinter

+Tkinter enables you to develop forms using python.
 Simple calculator which has been implemented by tkinter platform.